mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 taskmanager_1  | EnrichedOrder(invoiceId=220846, lineItemId=230208, user=User(id=182477, firstName=Powell, lastName=MarinaPowell@mail.com, emailAddress=MarinaPowell@mail.com, createdAt=1485101903000, deletedAt=-1, mergedAt=-1, parentUserId=-1), item=Item(id=2425, createdAt=1372279813000, adjective=, category=apparatus, modifier=, name=apparatus, price=300.0), createdAt=1493699951000, paidAt=1493632923000)
 taskmanager_1  | EnrichedOrder(invoiceId=278358, lineItemId=129026, user=User(id=97081, firstName=Adebayo, lastName=SunitaAdebayo@inbox.info, emailAddress=SunitaAdebayo@inbox.info, createdAt=1446040475000, deletedAt=-1, mergedAt=-1, parentUserId=-1), item=Item(id=3435, createdAt=1373472723000, adjective=industrial-strength, category=widget, modifier=cleaner, name=industrial-strength widget cleaner, price=5.4), createdAt=1453951447000, paidAt=1454087954000)
 ```

-We have successfully enriched our `Orders` records with `User` and `Items` data.
+We have successfully enriched our **Orders** events with **User** and **Items** information.
-With this implementation in place there are two questions we need to address:
+At this point there are two questions we need to address:
 1. How can we investigate records that have no matching user and/or item record id?
 2. Our state is kept in memory so how can we handle state too large to fit in memory?

-Let's see how can address these questions.
+Let's see how can achieve this.

 ## 3. Using Side Outputs for missing state.
-Working with Distributed Systems we also want to deal with the "Unhappy Paths", i.e with unexpected behaviors.
+Working with Distributed Systems we want to be able to handle the "Unhappy Paths", i.e an unexpected behavior within our system.
-When an order is submitted we assume that the information for the user as well as with the purchased item are always present, but can we be 100% on that?
+When an order is submitted we assume the information for the user and a purchased item are always present, but can we be guarantee this is always the case?

-For peace of mind we will use Flink's [Side Outputs](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/side_output/).
+In order to have more visibility we introduce Flink's [Side Outputs](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/side_output/).
-You can think of Side Outputs like a branch of a stream where you can redirect records that don't comply with your processing logic
+You can think of Side Outputs like a branch of a stream you can use to redirect events that don't comply with your expected behavior
 and need to be propagated to a different output downstream, like printing them to the console, another Pulsar topic or a database.

-By doing this, if for some reason we hit a scenario that a user or item event is missing we can propagate the order event downstream.
+Doing this, if we hit a scenario that a user or item event is missing we can propagate the order event downstream.
 We might not be sure why this happened but at least we have visibility that it happened and can investigate more.
-Using Side Outputs is pretty straight forward.
+Using Side Outputs is pretty to use.
 First we need to modify our process function logic:
 ```java
 public class UserLookupHandler extends CoProcessFunction<Order, User, OrderWithUserData> {
     private static final Logger logger = LoggerFactory.getLogger(UserLookupHandler.class);